Consumers Energy Business Rebates for Michigan Facilities

-Planning a commercial LED lighting upgrade in West or Central Michigan?
-Consumers Energy rebates are how you offset the cost — they fund commercial efficiency projects every year, and lighting is the fastest path to claiming one.
-Most businesses leave that money on the table because the paperwork is a hassle.
-Zumergy fixes that: we connect you with a licensed installer partner who handles the rebate filing end to end, so the incentive helps pay for your retrofit instead of going unclaimed.
+The rebate money for your energy upgrade is already set aside — Consumers Energy funds commercial efficiency projects every year.
+Most West and Central Michigan businesses never claim it because the paperwork is a hassle.
+Zumergy fixes that: we connect you with a licensed installer partner who handles the rebate filing end to end, so you actually get the incentive instead of leaving it on the table.

-The rebate isn’t the project — your LED upgrade is.
-The rebate is what brings its cost down.
-Consumers Energy runs two kinds of commercial incentives, and the right one depends on your lighting and equipment project:
+Consumers Energy runs two kinds of commercial incentives, and the right one depends on your project:

 Prescriptive rebates